thingsinmotion/docs/source/index.html.md

 # Introduction

 Welcome to the Things In Motion API!

-You can use our API to access inventory messages on the TagPipe Bus to get real time inventory updates via a MQTT client!
+You can use our API to access inventory messages on the TagPipe Bus to get real time inventory updates via a MQTT client.

-You can view code examples in the dark area to the right.
+Code examples are shown in the dark area to the right.